 Writing a Note

 As a clinical clerk, you will be writing notes everyday.
 It could be an admission note, a progress note, a consultation even a discharge summary.
-Either way, learning how to write a useful note is something that should be done properly.
+Either way, learning how to write a useful note is key skill.

-Writing a note isn’t hard, writing a good note takes some planning and writing a bad note is all too easy.
+Writing any note is not hard, writing a good note takes some effort and writing a bad note is all too easy.

 In part 1, I will outline the basic essentials you should know when you write a note.
 All these tips have nothing to do with content and everything to do with process.
 A lot of it will seem like common sense, but you will be surprised as to how often people lack it.
 By making sure you have these elements, you’ll make sure your writing can be useful.
 Be sure to check out Part 2 too!

 1. Write the Date and Time